metaDAOproject/propaganda/introduction/introduction-2.md

 ![Ginni Rometty, Grifter-in-Chief](media/ginni-rometti.jpg)

-Start-ups are one area where the CEO is usually sufficiently aligned with the company as a whole, but founders eventually retire or die, and when they do they will be likely be replaced by a grifter.
+Start-ups are one area where the CEO is usually sufficiently aligned with the company as a whole, but founders eventually retire or die, and when they do they will likely be replaced by a grifter.

 ## Conclusion